 They make organizing look pretty

 If you consider storage and organization as part of your decor, as many with clean homes do, it makes the project a feast for the eyes.
 “I separate my wardrobe so all my dresses are together, all my jeans are together, sweaters, tops, coats, skirts, etc. Then I color code each category,” says Rachel Parcell, style and design expert behind Pink Peonies.
 “I love the way it looks and it’s easy to find things.”
-Learn some things professional organizers would never do in their own homes.
+Transform your closet with these tips from a professional organizer.

 They deal with dishes